Rawtenstall Corporation Tramways

 Rawtenstall Corporation Tramways conductress

 A Great War Rawtenstall Corporation Tramways conductress.
 The subject is wearing a single-breasted greatcoat and a dark-coloured felt bonnet, the latter presumably for summer wear.
-The rather ill-fitting greatcoat is possibly one of the standard male-issue garments.
 Photo courtesy of Duncan Holden.

 Rawtenstall Corporation Tramways conductress

-An enlargement of the above photo showing details of the bonnet, which carries a script-lettering Conductor grade badge and the standard 'RCT' cap badge.
+An enlargement of the above photograph showing details of the bonnet, which carries a script-lettering 'Conductor' grade badge and the standard 'RCT' cap badge.